Lande21/RolandeU.github.io/README.md

 - Pray and had some H2O
 - Drink some water
 - Checked WhatsApp and brushed my teeth
-- Guasha my face and apply moisturizer
+- Guasha my face and applyed moisturizer
-- Pack my speaker and my lunch and water
+- i didnt psck anything i took water
 - Make breakfast
 - Order lyft for work
 - Get to work and give my all in